nath505/nath505.github.io/index.markdown

 ### *Reflect on the process of enhancing and modifying the artifact.
 What did you learn as you were creating it and improving it?
 What challenges did you face?*

 As I was enhancing the artifact, I learned a lot about rewriting a program from one programming language to another.
 There are subtle differences between Java and C++ that affect how the code should be written and organized.
 For example, Java doesn’t make use of pointers, instead relying on the “new” keyword to create objects that are allocated to memory automatically.
 This also makes it possible for garbage collection to work without interference from the programmer.
 Whereas in C++, programmers can use pointers to directly access parts of memory that they need to work with, manually allocating and freeing memory as needed.
 A challenge that I faced was getting the course data to load correctly in Java.
-I had to change the logic in `loadCourses()` to better accommodate the differences in syntax from C++.
+I had to change the logic in loading courses from a file to better accommodate the differences in syntax from C++.
 Also, performing the JUnit tests required some troubleshooting to get it set up correctly and working with my project.

 ### [Link to artifacts for Software Engineering and Design](https://github.com/nath505/nath505.github.io/tree/main/Software%20Engineering%20and%20Design)

+<a href="#">Back to top</a>

 ## Category Two: Data Structures and Algorithms